Zhejiang

 The area of Zhejiang was controlled by the Kingdom of Yue during the Spring and Autumn period.
-The Qin Empire later annexed it in 222 BC.
+The Qin dynasty later annexed it in 222 BC.
 Under the late Ming dynasty and the Qing dynasty that followed it, Zhejiang's ports became important centers of international trade.
-It was occupied by the Empire of Japan during the Second Sino-Japanese war and placed under the control of the Japanese puppet state known as the Reorganized National Government of China.
-After Japan's defeat, Zhejiang's economy became stagnant under Mao Zedong's policies.

-Nevertheless, after China's economic reform, Zhejiang has grown to be considered one of China's wealthiest provinces, ranking fourth in GDP nationally and fifth by GDP per capita, with a nominal GDP of US$1.01 trillion as of 2020, ranking between the Netherlands and Indonesia with a GDP of US$913 billion and US$1.06 trillion respectively, the 16th and 17th largest in the world respectively.
-Zhejiang's economy is based on electromechanical industries, textiles, chemical industries, food and construction materials.
+It was occupied by the Empire of Japan during the Second Sino-Japanese War and placed under the control of the Japanese puppet state known as the Reorganized National Government of China.
+After the establishment of the People's Republic of China, Zhejiang's economy became stagnant under Mao Zedong's policies.
+After China's economic reform, Zhejiang grew to be considered one of China's wealthiest provinces, ranking fourth in GDP nationally and fifth by GDP per capita, with a nominal GDP of US$1.27 trillion as of 2024.

 Zhejiang consists mostly of hills, which account for about 70% of its total area, with higher altitudes towards the south and the west.
 Zhejiang also has a longer coastline than any other mainland province of China.
 The Qiantang River runs through the province, from which it derives its name.
 Included in the province are three thousand islands, the most in China.
 The capital Hangzhou marks the end of the Grand Canal and lies on Hangzhou Bay on the north of Zhejiang, which separates Shanghai and Ningbo.
 The bay contains many small islands collectively called the Zhoushan Islands.